Skip to content

 Managed-Agent API

-/houmao/agents/* is the official Houmao-owned control and inspection surface for managed agents.
-It unifies TUI-backed managed agents and server-managed native headless agents under one identity namespace.
-The route family keeps coarse orchestration state, transport-specific detail, request submission, server-owned gateway lifecycle, pair-owned mailbox follow-up, and transport-neutral stop behavior on the server, while durable headless turn artifacts stay on the headless /turns/* routes.
+/houmao/agents/* is the maintained Houmao-owned control and inspection surface for managed agents.
+It unifies TUI-backed managed agents discovered from the shared registry and passive-server-managed native headless agents under one identity namespace.
+The route family keeps coarse orchestration state, transport-specific detail, request submission, gateway proxying, pair-owned mailbox follow-up, and transport-neutral stop behavior on the maintained server API, while durable headless turn artifacts stay on the headless /turns/* routes.

-houmao-server is the shared coordination plane for this surface.
+houmao-passive-server is the maintained shared coordination plane for this surface.
 An attached healthy gateway becomes the live per-agent control plane behind that same public API.
-Callers do not switch route families when a gateway attaches; the server keeps the public contracts stable and changes only the backing control path.
+Callers do not switch route families when a gateway attaches; passive-server keeps the public contracts stable and changes only the backing control path.

-For the pair boundary that exposes these routes, use Houmao Server Pair.
-For the durable server-owned filesystem artifacts behind native headless authority and turn records, use Houmao Server.
+For the maintained server boundary that exposes these routes, use houmao-passive-server.
+For passive-server listener and headless state layout, use the passive-server runtime layout section in that page.
 For the live sidecar HTTP surface that the managed-agent gateway routes project or proxy, use Agent Gateway Reference.

 Route Families